 Mr. Solomon’s practice takes him throughout Florida and to many states around the Country.
 In furtherance, of Mr. Solomon’s broad-based, nationwide practice and experience, Mr. Solomon has appeared and represented clients in more than 18 state and federal courts, including the United States District Courts of the Southern and Eastern Districts of New York, the Western District of North Carolina, the Southern District of Texas, the District of Colorado, and numerous Bankruptcy Courts and state trial courts.
 Mr. Solomon has also appeared and argued before the United States First, Second, Fifth, and Eleventh Circuit Courts of Appeals, and the Florida Supreme Court.

-A member of several professional associations, Mr. Solomon has served as chair of The Florida Bar Judicial Administration Rules Committee, as chair of The Florida Bar Civil Procedure Rules Committee, and on the executive committee of the Appellate Court Rules Committee.
-Mr. Solomon currently serves as a member of the Civil Procedure Rules Committee and as a member of the Judicial Administration Rules Committee.
+A member of several professional associations, Mr. Solomon has served as chair of The Florida Bar Judicial Administration Rules Committee, as chair of The Florida Bar Civil Procedure Rules Committee, and on the executive committee of The Florida Bar Appellate Court Rules Committee, and currently serves as the Parliamentarian and as an Executive Committee member of the Civil Procedure Rules Committee.
+Mr. Solomon concurrently serves as chair of the Liaison Subcommittee and as an Executive Committee member of the Judicial Administration Rules Committee.

 Mr. Solomon has authored several legal articles, with the most recent article entitled, “First Breach?
 Not So Fast: Navigating Florida’s Prior Breach Doctrine”, FLA.
 BAR J., 92:7 (July/August 2018).
 Mr. Solomon has also lectured on issues affecting financial institutions and private investors.
 Mr. Solomon’s lecture topics have included: “The Foreclosure Process”; “The Purpose and Benefit of Forbearance Agreements”; “The Failing Durrett Doctrine”; and “Avoiding the Bankruptcy Stay”.